This Website

 However, as previously stated, if you only can afford ONE Nichols Cap Gun, then this might make a good candidate.
 For me, it evokes many fond memories of youth.
 (Thank you Uncle Talley!)

 Doggone this is a pretty set of Stallion 41-40s!
-It reminds me of the sets mentioned above that my Uncle Talley gave to John and me one Christmas.
+It reminds me of the sets mentioned above that my Uncle Talley gave to my cousin John Yocom and me one Christmas.
 I may as well mention that John Yocom (my favorite cousin because of our closeness in age and general demeanor) was my Aunt Gwen's son, who is Uncle Talley's sister, and of course, my dad's sister.
+Not only was it a double set, but it came with beautiful black double holsters.
+If I had only known what that set would be worth now!

 Photos by Carl and Ginger Robbins